eclipse-arrowhead/core-java-spring/README.md

 Each certificate's issuer is the same as the subject of the following one.
 The issuer of the root certificate is the same as the subject.

-The request may contain a `validAfter` and `validBefore` fields to limit the validity range of the Certificate to be generated more than the default values set in Certificate Authority.
+The request may contain `validAfter` and `validBefore` fields to limit the validity range of the Certificate to be generated more than the default values set in Certificate Authority.

-Metadata of of each generated certificate is stored in the database to allow handling revocation and validity checking.
+Metadata of each generated certificate is stored in the database to allow handling revocation and validity checking.

+A request for signing a certificate with restricted common name is only accepted if it is requested by `sysop`.
+Common names starting with the name of a Core System or `sysop` are restricted.

 <a name="ca_certificate_signing_request" />